FilizHakan/P13_ArgentBank/argent-bank/README.md

 1 - Open new terminal on VsCode.

-2 - Clone this reposity:
+2 - Clone this reposity :

 ```